Graider Pay and Policies

 The Hall Pass System

 We understand that emergencies happen and, in these instances, you may need to be removed from an assignment.
-That's why each Graider has 3 hall passes that they can redeem in case of an emergency by communicating with The Graide Network team.
+That's why each Graider receives 3 hall passes that they can redeem in case of an emergency by communicating with The Graide Network team.
 Graiders are expected to be clear, direct, and honest in their communication and must communicate all emergencies as soon as possible (or at least 24 hours before the assignment deadline).
-You can do this by emailing firstname.lastname@example.org or texting the team hotline on +1 646-200-5768.
-You can learn more about our Hall Pass system here.
+You can do this by emailing firstname.lastname@example.org or texting +1 646-200-5768.
+Learn how the Hall Pass system works by watching the video.

 Working as an Independent Contractor

 When you become a Graider, you will be invited to sign an independent contractor (IC) agreement with The Graide Network, as well as complete and sign a W-9 form.
 All forms and contracts are delivered and signed via DocuSign.
 Independent contractor income is compensation you receive for doing work or providing services as a self-employed individual, not as an employee.
 Your role as a Graider falls into this category.

 Tax Information: As an independent contractor, your compensation is reported on Form 1099-MISC.
 If you’ve earned $600 or more in one calendar year by working as a Graider, The Graide Network will provide you with a 1099-MISC Form for your taxes by January 31st of the following calendar year.
 As an IC, you will pay taxes a little differently than employees do.
 Employers are required to withhold federal income tax (as well as Social Security and Medicare taxes) from their employees' pay.
 However, as an IC, you are required to pay these taxes on your own if the annual payments you receive from all independent contractor sources totals over $400 in a calendar year.
 You can pay these taxes through either quarterly estimated tax payments or when you file your tax return at the end of the year.